SentorG/TournamentRules/README.md

 | Level-Up Evolutions         | Successfully evolving a Pokémon through level-up (Stones/Friendship will not count) will earn you bonus points towards your tournament score. |
 | <420BST = Double Points     | Running a Pokémon that is <420BST will net you (x2) DOUBLE points on milestones.
 Once it evolves (if it does), you will no longer have the x2 modifier. |
 - Bonus structure: Lvl 0-19 (+2) -- Lvl 20-29 (+3) -- Lvl 30+ (+5)
+- Rival 1 battle is ONLY worth 1 point, even though your BST might be lower than 420.
+If you evolve in the lab, you will get 1 point for the milestone and 2 points for the evo.
 - Where it evolves MUST be reflected in your score reporting.
 - Limited to two evolution bonuses PER SEED.
 - Evolution targets (for bonus points) can ONLY come from the following locations: Route 29, 30, 31, 32, 46, Ruins of Alph, Dark Cave, Headbutt/Fishing locations pre-Union Cave.